ainzzorl/goodcode/README.md

 * Applications of common patterns.
 * Battle-tested solutions to typical problems.

+### Why so few examples?

+You'd be surprised how much time and effort it takes to find examples meeting our criteria, understand and then explain them.
+If it was easy, this project would add no value.

+We are working on adding more.
+See [proposed examples](https://github.com/ainzzorl/goodcode/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+example%22).

 ### Who writes these articles?

 The founder of the project, [Anton Emelyanov](https://github.com/ainzzorl).
 Future content is expected to be crowd-sourced.
 Read more about [contributing to the project](#contributing).